Experience

 Client relationship management in retirement and employee benefits consulting (Benefits Plus Consulting Group) and a finance, sales, and operations leadership rotational program (GMAC/Ally Financial).

-What This Experience Adds Up To
+What It Adds Up To

 Three patterns that matter more than job titles.